 The streaming Cube is almost the same as a normal cube.
 But a couple of points and options need get your attention:

-- Some measure are not supported : topN is not supported, count_distinct(bitmap) is not supported except column type is integer
+- Some measures are not supported : topN is not supported, count_distinct(bitmap) is supported from Kylin 3.0 GA as a beta/preview feature(please see KYLIN-4141 for detail)

 kylin.stream.cube.windowwill decide how event is divided into different segment, it is the length of duration of each segment, value in seconds, default value is 3600